7 Things to Know About Clutter

 Buy fewer, high quality things (they will last you longer and will take up less space!)

-In what ways are you downsizing in your life?
+In what ways are you cutting out the (mental, emotional, physical) clutter in your life?

 What is the #1 advice you would give to someone adopting the less is more lifestyle?